Using the Feature Service

 Outfields

-outFields is one of the url query parameters accepted in the FeatureService spec.
+outFields is one of the URL query parameters accepted in the FeatureService spec.
 By default it's usually a value of * which is requesting all fields in the table.
 Passing a comma-separated list into outFields will only request those specific fields: outFields=ll_uuid,geoid,sqft would only return those three columns plus the geometries.

 You will need to set the outFields parameter before importing a Feature Service layer into a Pro project.